virtualritz/exifmv/README.md

 Before doing any deletion or moving-to-trash `exifmv` checks that the file size matches.
 This is not the same as checking the files byte-by-byte.
-But due to almost all image file formats using some kind of compression matching size is a good enough indicator for files being identical for this application
+But due to almost all image file formats using some kind of compression matching size is a good enough indicator for files being identical for this application.

 All that being said: I have been using this app since about seven years without loosing any images.
-As such I have quite a lot of _empirical_ evidence that it doesn’t destroy data.
+As such I have quite a lot of *empirical* evidence that it doesn’t destroy data.

 Still – writing some proper tests would likely give everyone else more